-- Sabine Federal Credit Union-members of the DuPont Credit Union or members of their families, based on merit. - Chevron/Phillips Scholarship-entering freshmen who graduated from West Orange-Cove Independent School District and/or non-traditional students who graduated from West Orange-Cove Independent School District, based on merit. - Claire Marshall Memorial Scholarship-any student who has a physical disability. - Mary Schlesinger Endowed Scholarship-entering freshmen or presently enrolled students with full-time status, based on merit. - Orange County Board of Realtors Scholarship-for US and Orange County students in good standing, working towards a degree, and must be a graduate of public or private high school or home-schooled equivalent.
-Must maintain a 2.5 GPA at LSC-O or 3.5 scholastic average on 4.0 scale in his/her high school senior year.
-Student must not be eligible for financial aid assistance.
-Preference is given to students working full or part-time while attending LSC-O. - Science, Technology, Engineering, Math (ComSTEM) Scholarship-high school graduate or current college student, graduated student wishing to change careers, or individuals who are thinking about returning to school and who have a sincere interest in the STEM disciplines.
-LSC-O STEM disciplines are: Computer Science (AS), Process Technology (C), Medical Laboratory Technology Program (AAS), Industrial Technology (AAS), and students seeking a Natural Science Associate of Science degree. - Charlotte Ann (Waldrop) Holt Scholarship-for female Bridge City High School graduate pursing a degree with an interest in business or English. - Service League Health Care Scholarship-for students enrolled in allied health programs. - Tony Houseman Memorial Scholarship-for students majoring in business or a related field. - Riparian B & PW Scholarship-for women who are residents of Orange County 30 years' of age or older. - DelPapa Centennial Scholarship-for student majoring in business, marketing or a related - Eber W. Ephlin Scholarship-for high school graduates from Port Neches or Memorial High Schools who are residents of Griffin Park to attend Lamar State College-Orange, Lamar State College-Port Arthur, Lamar University or Lamar Institute of Technology.
+- Sabine Federal Credit Union-members of the DuPont Credit Union or members of their families. based on merit. - Chevron/Phillips Scholarship-entering freshmen who graduated from West Orange-Cove Independent School District and/or non-traditional students who graduated from West Orange-Cove Independent School District, based on merit. - Claire Marshall Memorial Scholarship-any student who has a physical disability. - Mary Schlesinger Endowed Scholarship-entering freshmen or presently enrolled students with fulltime status, based on merit. - Charlotte Ann (Waldrop) Holt Scholarship-for female Bridge City High School graduate pursing a degree with an interest in business or English. - Service League Health Care Scholarship-for students enrolled in allied health programs. - Tony Houseman Memorial Scholarship-for students majoring in business or a related field.

+- Riparian B & PW Scholarship-for women who are residents of Orange County 30 years of age or older. - Eber W. Ephlin Scholarship-for high school graduates from Port Neches or Memorial High Schools who are residents of Griffin Park to attend Lamar State College-Orange, Lamar State College-Port Arthur, Lamar University or Lamar Institute of Technology.

 Applications for any of these programs can be obtained in the Office of Financial Aid.